 You can try to keep the feed away from the water source in the coop.
 Separating the area will help to keep the water a bit cleaner and the feed a bit drier.

-You should not completely remove the water because it is imperative that ducks will have easy access to water with the food as they find it hard to swallow dry food.
+You should not completely remove the water because ducks must have easy access to water with the food as they find it hard to swallow dry food.

 Your ducks will enjoy zucchini, leafy greens, corn, peas, berries, veggie peelings, grapes, watermelon, and bananas for snacks and treats.

-They will also enjoy eating slugs and will not destroy the plants in the process.
+They will also enjoy eating slugs and will not destroy the plants.
 Your chickens will also enjoy most of these.

 Common Health Problems